Peanutseeker/Blog/src/content/posts/Higher order functions in python.md

 This enables you to write your code in a top-down approach, framing the workflow first then implementing the task-specific details.
 Furthermore, the framework determined by first-class functions can be adapted to similar problems with different tool functions, promoting readability and code-reuse.

-**==Further, when implementing gradient descent, you pass the cost function as gradient, and write the gradient descent function as a general function==**
+**<mark>Further, when implementing gradient descent, you pass the cost function as gradient, and write the gradient descent function as a general function</mark>**

 #### Nested functions